big img

 Expand F.A.Q.

-Cataract surgery is virtually pain free because of the sedation that is used during the procedure.
+Cataract surgery is virtually pain-free because of the sedation used during the procedure.